CyrilSharma/Blog/content/article/typst.typ

   )
 ]

-There's also a bunch of meta-programming in the language (like show rules, argument spreading, sinks, etc.) which I had to deal with to get the html export to work.
-It mainly boiled down to wrapping the typst functions in custom html functions, and then emitting appropriate css.
+There's also a bunch of meta-programming in the language (like show rules, argument spreading, sinks, etc.) which I had to deal with to get the HTML export to work.
+It mainly boiled down to wrapping the Typst functions in custom HTML functions, and then emitting appropriate CSS.

 Over time, I might be able to get rid of all this styling though.
 The library is maintained quite actively.
-Thanks to #link("https://github.com/typst/typst/blob/2c515a86383d9e338597ba2f2cfa6501dcb74865/tests/suite/text/deco.typ")[PR] which came out like a day or two ago, I can do #strike[Struck], #highlight[Highlighted], #underline[Underlined], #overline[Overlined].
+Thanks to #link("https://github.com/typst/typst/blob/2c515a86383d9e338597ba2f2cfa6501dcb74865/tests/suite/text/deco.typ")[PR] which came out like a day or two ago, I can do #strike[Struck], #highlight[Highlighted], #underline[Underlined], and #overline[Overlined].

-Nevermind this isn't in any release candidate yet.
-Ok, well I can still do quotes!
+I can do quotes!
 #quote[Typst is pretty cool guys]

 I can also do terms.